ocaml/dune/doc/dune-files.rst

      (alias  runtest)
      (action (diff dune.inc dune.inc.gen)))

-With this dune file, running dune as follow will replace the ``dune.inc`` file in the source tree by the generated one:
+With this dune file, running dune as follows will replace the ``dune.inc`` file in the source tree by the generated one:

 .. code:: shell